Hotmanics/diamond-erc1155/README.md

 # Jacob Homanics

-This project forks scaffold-eth-2 to implement a working hardhat-deploy environment and accompanying webapp where developers can build and deploy diamond smart contracts and view/interact with them on a webapp.
+This project forks scaffold-eth-2 to implement a working hardhat-deploy environment and accompanying webapp where developers can build, deploy, and test diamond smart contracts and view/interact with them on a webapp.
 This specific repository has an additional focus of building on ZkSync.

 The core smart contracts can be found within `packages/hardhat/contracts`.
-They work to create a Custom ERC1155 Collection following the ERC 2535 (Diamonds, Multi-Facet Proxy) standard.
+They work to create a Custom ERC1155 Collection following the ERC 2535 (Diamonds, Multi-Facet Proxy) standard and Diamond Storage pattern.
 The `packages/hardhat` package is a complete suite of tools to make building, deploying, and testing diamond smart contracts easy and clean.

-The webapp is a handy tool to interact with deployed versions of these smart contracts within a clean UI and a simple UX experience.
+The webapp (`packages/nextjs`) is a handy tool to interact with deployed versions of these smart contracts within a clean UI and a simple UX experience.
 (@note: When dealing with ZkSync smart contracts, Some errors popup through the UI when making transactions, but these appear to be strictly visual).

 ## Requirements